Yeast for Baking:

 Dried yeast of either kind is most often sold in 3-pack strips or in 4-ounce jars.
 Three-pack strips each contain a 2 1/4 tsp. of yeast per packet — the amount typically required for one loaf of bread.

-Store yeast away from moisture and at room temperature, and use by the expiration date; it does keep longer if refrigerated or frozen, but bring it to room temperature before using.
+Always store yeast away from moisture and at room temperature, and use by the expiration date; it does keep longer if refrigerated or frozen, but bring it to room temperature before using.
 Almost all of these types and brands (Red Star; SAF, Hodgson Mill, Fleishmann’s, …) of yeast are gluten free and many say so on the packaging.

 Of note: Red Star PLATINUM and Red Star SOURDOUGH STARTER are NOT GLUTEN FREE.
 As with anything else, always read labels!